 The East Texas Police Academy is dedicated to serving the pre-service and in-service training needs of the officers, agencies, and communities of Northeast Texas.
-ETPA, a division of Kilgore College, has provided law enforcement training since the academy's inception in 1966.
-ETPA provides a huge array of classes throughout the East Texas Council of Governments and ARK-TEX Council of Governments service areas.
-ETPA maintains an extremely close working relationship with both COGs and constantly strives to find innovative ways to provide training for our client agencies.
+ETPA has provided law enforcement training since the academy's inception in 1966.
+ETPA provides a huge array of classes throughout the East Texas Council of Governments service delivery areas.
+We strive to provide the most progressive, professional, and effective law enforcement training possible.

 Kilgore College and the East Texas Police Academy seek to provide equal educational and employment opportunities without regard to race, color, religion, national origin, sex, age, disability, marital status or veteran status.
 Questions about ETPA should be submitted to Academy Director Brian Ruthven.
-Questions about ETPA's web page should be submitted to ETPA webmaster Michael Ferguson.
 Thank you for your interest in the East Texas Police Academy and the law enforcement profession.